AyraHikari/OneUILauncherMods/README.md

 - Replace the At a Glance **or** Search Box with a widget of your choice
 - Hide apps from the app drawer
 - Resize widgets beyond their original bounds, down to 1x1 or up to the maximum size of your grid
-- Hide the status bar clock while the Pixel Launcher is visible, for ultimate minimalism
+- Hide the status bar clock while the OneUI Launcher is visible, for ultimate minimalism

 Please [read the FAQ](https://github.com/KieronQuinn/PixelLauncherMods/blob/master/app/src/main/assets/faq.md) before installing or making issues / asking questions